Nick-tsoukas/sound-auth-test/README.md

-###
+### fdsfsdf
-note - before I protect the route let's make a booking request from the booking page

-- [x] need to get format of times and date for booking
-- [x] make user pick date before time
+- [] must refactor mobile gallery page.
+Just a design thing
-- [] need to show booking list on booking page
+    - [] light show gallery for images

+working on blog page
-- [] get date, then show the available times
+- [] Think about where the blog posts are comming from

-- [] need a way to authenticate the admin
+    - [] is it a DB or netlify
-- [] need to store the local token
-- [] Protect the post to booking route with middles on the back end

-working on vuex